Chocobozzz/PeerTube/FAQ.md

 - [What is "creation dynamic" and why not modify it?](#what-is-creation-dynamic-and-why-not-modify-it)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## I don't like the name "PeerTube"

+PeerTube is just the name of the software.
+You can install it on your server, and choose the name you want.
+For example, [this instance](https://framatube.org/) is named "Framatube".

 ## If nobody watches a video, is it seeded?